Bone & Joint Center

 Employment Opportunities

-Applicants should have a Ph.D. in Mechanical Engineering, Biomedical Engineering or a related field.
+Qualifications for this position include a PhD in biomedical engineering, mechanical engineering, or a related field.
 Preference will be given to applicants with demonstrated research potential, a record of peer-reviewed publications, a strong desire for multidisciplinary collaborations, and expertise that is complementary to the Bone & Joint Center’s existing capabilities.
 A strong work ethic and excellent oral/written communication skills are also essential.
-Experience in musculoskeletal image analysis is desired but not required.
 The initial appointment will be for 12 months, with additional 12-month extensions available based on performance.

 The Bone & Joint Center is a multidisciplinary research team with expertise in a range of orthopaedic disciplines including cell/molecular biology, genomics, biomechanics, and imaging.
 Scientists in the Bone & Joint Center have a strong history of collaboration with the Departments of Orthopedic Surgery, Rheumatology, Radiology, Public Health Science, and Endocrinology at Henry Ford Health System.
-The Bone & Joint Center is located within new laboratory space in Wayne State University’s state-of-the-art Integrative Biosciences Center.
-Additional information can be found at https://www.hfhs-bjc.org/.
+The Bone & Joint Center is located within new laboratory space in Wayne State University’s state-of-the-art Integrative Biosciences Center (www.ibio.wayne.edu).

-Applicants should submit their CV, a statement of research interests and career goals, and contact information for three references, to Yener N. Yeni, PhD at yeni@bjc.hfh.edu.
-Anticipated start is September 2021, but it is negotiable.
+Applicants should send their CV, a statement of long-term research goals, and contact information for three references to Michael Bey, PhD at mbey1@hfhs.org.
 Review of applicants will begin immediately and will continue until the position is filled.

 Volunteer Opportunities